 If most of your freelancing work is contract-based then lenders will probably assess the overall value of your contracts.
 Other lenders may base your affordability on your day-rate.

 Lenders will normally carry out an affordability check to work out how much they can lend you.
 As a freelancer, this is usually three times what your yearly earnings are.
-But sometimes mortgage lenders will let you borrow up to five or even six times your earnings.
+But some mortgage lenders will let you borrow up to five or even six times your earnings.

-How much deposit you’ll need to put down will depend on your unique situation, and varies between mortgage lenders.
+What deposit you’ll need to put down will depend on your unique situation, and varies between mortgage lenders.
 But the bigger your deposit is, the more of the property you’ll own right away, and the smaller your mortgage will need to be.

 Mortgage lenders have their own criteria to work out how much money they can lend to you.
 It’s not usually that different for a freelancer than those that are employed full-time.
 But most lenders will ask for at least 10% deposit for a typical residential mortgage.